How to Apply to the MD Program

 Scheduling and Format

-Applicants selected for interview will be assigned two individual 30-minute zoom interviews conducted by a combination of faculty admissions committee members, student admissions committee members, and faculty or administrator guest interviewers.
-In addition to the two 30-minute virtual interviews, applicants will also be required to undergo two brief interactive encounters with our standardized patients via our telehealth platform.
+Applicants selected for interview will be assigned two individual 30-minute Zoom interviews conducted by a combination of faculty admissions committee members, student admissions committee members, and faculty and administrator guest interviewers.

-The interview day will also include a virtual tour of the college’s four campus communities and presentations of the college’s many resources, opportunities, learning environment and curriculum.
+The interview day will also include a virtual tour of the college’s four campus communities along with presentations of the college’s many resources, including academic support services, the learning environment, curriculum, diversity initiatives, and research and educational opportunities.
 Medical students will also participate by sharing their experiences of medical student life at their respective campuses.

 Evaluation

-Personal interviews at the College of Medicine are a two-way exchange.
-Applicants are encouraged to use this experience to inquire and form opinions about the strengths and opportunities available at the College of Medicine.
-Although intellectual ability and record of achievement are important factors, the personal interview gives the admissions committee another measure to evaluate and understand other traits necessary to foster the development of a competent, compassionate and responsible physician.
-Ability to communicate and interact, social consciousness, maturity, personal integrity, tolerance and motivation for a career in medicine are among the characteristics sought.
+Personal interviews at the School of Medicine are a two-way exchange.
+Applicants are encouraged to use this experience to inquire and form opinions about the strengths and opportunities available at the School of Medicine.
+Although academic performance and record of activities and achievements are important factors, the personal interview gives the admissions committee another means to evaluate and understand other traits necessary to foster the development of a competent, compassionate, and responsible physician.
+Ability to communicate and interact, social and healthcare consciousness, service orientation, compassion, empathy, maturity, integrity, and motivation for a career in medicine are among the characteristics sought.

 Notification of Acceptance

-Formal offers of acceptance to all applicants may be extended anytime on or after Oct.
-15. Offers are made on a rolling basis to fill any remaining positions until January 29.
-A match through the Texas Medical and Dental Schools Application Service (TMDSAS) will be conducted on March 5 to fill any remaining positions.
+Formal offers of acceptance to all applicants are extended anytime on or after Oct.
+14. Offers are made on a rolling basis until January 27.
+A match through the Texas Medical and Dental Schools Application Service (TMDSAS) will be conducted on March 3 to fill any remaining positions.

 Criminal Background Check

-All applicants accepted to the College of Medicine must submit to, and satisfactorily complete a background check review as a condition of matriculation.
+All applicants accepted to the School of Medicine must submit to and satisfactorily complete a background check review as a condition of matriculation.
 An offer of admission will not be final until the completion of the background check with results deemed favorable.
 Admission may be denied based on the review of the background check.

 - An individual who has been convicted of an offense may be ineligible for issuance of an occupational license.